Syax19/Project_CockroachKiller_AIoT/README.md

 # AIoT
-Notes and some codes related to AIoT
+Notes and some codes related to Jetson nano and jetbot